endpointservices/mps3/README.md

     - no infra to setup and manage apart from the storage bucket.
 - Designed for correctness
     - sync protocol is [causally consistent](docs/causal_consistency_checking.md) under concurrent writes.
-- Web optimized, 10x smaller than the AWS S3 browser client (300kb).
+- Web optimized, 10x smaller than the AWS S3 browser client.
 - Offline-first